 Partner: Fair River International Association for Development (FARIAD)

-Duration: February – October 2019
+Duration: February – December 2019

 ICT to increase income

-Used sensibly, information and communication technologies for agriculture and agribusiness can help increase profit and facilitate working conditions.
-See also study ICT4Ag
+Used wisely, information and communication technologies can help to increase profits, boost sales and improve working conditions, as a GIZ study on ICT4Ag

-Supporting women in agribusiness and young people
+IT education for women working in agribusiness and young people